mxjoly/binance-futures-trading-bot/README.md

 ### Development

-Set your api keys to the environment variables for testnet in `.env`.
+Set your api keys to the environment variables for testnet in `.env` with `BINANCE_FUTURES_TESTNET_PUBLIC_KEY` and `BINANCE_FUTURES_TESTNET_PRIVATE_KEY`.
 Go to https://testnet.binancefuture.com/en/futures/BTCUSDT and https://testnet.binance.vision/ to get your keys.
 Then run the commands:

 ```bash
 npm run build:dev